maikherbig/AIDeveloper/Tutorial Deploy to OpenCV dnn/README.md

 copied three times.
 If an RGB image is provided but the model was trained using grayscale images, the [luminosity method](https://en.wikipedia.org/wiki/Grayscale#Colorimetric_(perceptual_luminance-preserving)_conversion_to_grayscale) is used to convert the RGB image into grayscale.
-- **image_zooming**: If images are captured using a magnification that is different from the magnification that was used during capturing the training set, zooming allows to correct.
+- **image_zooming**: if images are captured using a magnification that is different from the magnification that was used during capturing the training set, zooming allows to correct.
 For example, lets say a model was trained using data that was captured using a 40x magnification.
 If your imaging system offers just a 20x objective, the difference in magnification could